 Lisa Grossman is the astronomy writer for Science News.
 Previously she was a news editor at New Scientist, where she ran the physical sciences section of the magazine for three years.
 Before that, she spent three years at New Scientist as a reporter, covering space, physics and astronomy.
 She has a degree in astronomy from Cornell University and a graduate certificate in science writing from UC Santa Cruz.
 Lisa was a finalist for the AGU David Perlman Award for Excellence in Science Journalism and received the Institute of Physics/Science and Technology Facilities Council physics writing award.
 She interned at Science News in 2009-2010.

 Carolyn Gramling is the Earth & Climate writer at Science News.
 Previously she worked at Science magazine for six years, both as a reporter covering paleontology and polar science and as the editor of the news in brief section.
 Before that she was a reporter and editor at EARTH magazine.
-She has bachelor’s degrees in Geology and European History and a Ph.D. in marine geochemistry from MIT.
-She’s also a former Science News intern.
+She has bachelor’s degrees in Geology and European History and a Ph.D. in marine geochemistry from MIT and the Woods Hole Oceanographic Institution.

 Based in Corvallis, Oregon, contributing correspondent Laura Sanders reports on neuroscience and writes Growth Curve, a blog about the science of raising kids, for Science News.
 She earned her PhD in molecular biology from the University of Southern California in Los Angeles, where she studied the nerve cells that compel a fruit fly to perform a dazzling mating dance.
 Convinced that she was missing some exciting science somewhere, Laura turned her eye toward writing about brains in all shapes and forms.
 She holds undergraduate degrees in creative writing and biology from Vanderbilt University in Nashville, where she was a National Merit Scholar.
 Growth Curve, her 2012 series on consciousness and her 2013 article on the dearth of psychiatric drugs have received awards recognizing editorial excellence.